darthur2/darthur2.github.io/_posts/2021-04-15-newbery-lda-2.md

 # Discovering Topics in Newbery Reviews Using LDA with Bigrams

-The first thing we are going to do now is remove the stop words and stem the words as we did before, but this time we are going to create bigrams instead of 1-grams.
+The first thing we are going to do is remove the stop words and stem the words as we did before, but this time we are going to create bigrams instead of 1-grams.
 After creating the bigrams, I remove “unimportant” bigrams.
 By this I mean I’m going to remove bigrams that don’t occur very often.
 I’m choosing to only select the top 700 or so bigrams.